DoctorJohn/aiogqlc/docs/contributing.md

 - Run `pytest tests` to run all tests in your local environment.
 - Run `tox` to run all tests against all supported Python versions.

+## Documentation

+Preview the documentation website locally by running `mkdocs serve`.